shakir85/hooks/README.md

 # hooks
-A collection of git hooks
+A collection of git hooks that I have no idea where I got them from.